 Rhinoplasty is carried out for a variety of reasons.
 The most common of which is to achieve balance in the overall appearance of the patient’s face.
 However, some patients choose to undergo a rhinoplasty procedure in order to correct breathing issues, alleviate symptoms of airway blockage or to correct damage to the nose following trauma.

-Whatever the reason for rhinoplasty might be, an improvement to one of the most prominent features in the face has an enduring impact on a patient’s appearance and all-around demeanour.
+Whatever the reason for a rhinoplasty might be, an improvement to one of the most prominent features in the face has an enduring impact on a patient’s appearance and all around demeanour.

 ResultsAt 6 Weeks 90% of the results are noticed

 AnesthesiaSedation or General Anesthesia

 Surgery time90 minutes

 Stay home4 days